 Rick Perry is in the news again.
 It is likely that President-elect Donald Trump will name the former Texas governor as his Secretary of Energy.
 There is a peculiar irony here since it was Perry’s inability to remember the name of the Department of Energy in a televised debate that sank his own presidential bid.

 It is also a peculiar irony that Trump would select Perry to head a department that Perry said he would eliminate if elected President, but this is the election of 2016…can anything be a considered a surprising irony anymore?
 After all, a billionaire has been elected President by people who fear the oligarchic takeover of their government.

-This post is not an indictment of the latter contradiction, however, it is a personal indictment of the former Texas governor, himself.
+This post is not an indictment of that last contradiction, however.
+It is a personal indictment of the former Texas governor, himself.
 I simply do not like this man’s politics and I do not like to see his Longhorn grin anywhere near our government.

 Never mind that Texas topped the nation during his term in the number of citizens without health insurance and the Agency for Healthcare Research and Quality ranked the state’s care level the lowest in the nation.